FarazIbrahim/local-ai-research-assistant/README.md

 # 📌 Notes

-This project explores how autonomous AI research systems can be built using local-first LLM infrastructure, retrieval pipelines, structured prompting, and modular orchestration without relying on external paid APIs.
+This project explores how autonomous AI research systems can be architected using local-first LLM infrastructure, retrieval pipelines, structured prompting, and modular orchestration without relying on external paid APIs.